arisvanmazijk/SAPUI5_Quickstart/README.md

 # SAPUI5_Quickstart
-Quickstart app on UI5 website
+Quickstart app on UI5 website by Me